derfarctor/dagchat/README.md

 # dagchat

-An open source desktop messaging app for nano and banano, working entirely on top of the nano and banano blockchains using the dagchat protocol for end-to-end encrypted messages.
+An open source wallet with end-to-end encrypted, on chain messaging for nano and banano using the dagchat protocol.